grunwaldlab/supplementary-poppr-2.0/Rscripts/README.md

  2. With simulated data

 ## msn\_graph\_walk.R
+#### supplementary information for section: Minimum Spanning Networks with Reticulation

 The purpose of this script is to demonstrate the differences between minimum spanning trees with and without reticulation.
 Two data sets are used: